 - Step 9: Close on your house

 Your financial history and credit score affect your overall loan options, and a higher credit score will usually get you a lower interest rate.
 To avoid any surprises down the road, know what your credit score is before you start the mortgage preapproval process.
 Most mortgage lenders like to see credit scores in the mid 700s for a conventional home loan, but you might be able to qualify for an FHA or other government-backed loans with a lower credit score.

-In addition to your credit score, you’ll need to figure out your debt-to-income ratio (DTI)—simply divide your total monthly debts by your total money income.
+In addition to your credit score, you’ll need to figure out your debt-to-income ratio (DTI)—simply divide your total monthly debts by your total monthly income.
 A lot of lenders don’t like to see a potential borrower’s DTI above 36 percent, though some will approve loans for borrowers with DTI ratios up to 43 percent or higher.

 You should stay current on all your bills and pay down your credit card balances as much as possible before you start trying to get a mortgage.
 Lenders expect you to have a solid employment history and enough cash on hand for a down payment.
 If you’re already a homeowner, you might need to buy and sell a house at the same time to have enough liquid assets for a new home.

 When you buy a house, total upfront costs include your down payment, closing costs, various fees and your first month’s mortgage payment.
 A down payment is the amount of money you pay upfront to secure a mortgage.
 Many buyers put down about 20 percent, but how much you need to save for a down payment will depend on the total price of the home you buy and the type of mortgage loan you get.
 Keep in mind that if you make a lower down payment you could have to pay an annual private mortgage insurance (PMI) premium.
 If a portion of your down payment will be coming from a friend or relative as a cash gift, you’ll need to have the funds electronically transferred or have copies of the checks or a signed gift letter.